pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 ```

 # Web API Controller #
 The NotifyController implements a single POST method.
-Both the validation and notification requests will be sent as POST messages to this method.
+Both the validation and notification requests will be sent as POST messages to your Web API.

 As for the validation token, it will accept it as an optional parameter.
 If it’s present in the request, we know that a validation of the URL (Web API) is happening.
 If not, we can assume that we’re getting a notification from an active subscription.
 So if a validation token parameter is present, we return it right away in the proper way – by setting the content type header to text/plain and return HTTP 200 as the response code.